sassoftware/viya4-deployment/README.md

 #### Ansible Vars

 The ansible vars file is the main configuration file.
 Create a file named ansible-vars.yaml to customize any input variable value.
-For starters, you can copy one of the provided example variable definition files in ./examples folder.
-For more details on the variables declared in [ansible-vars.yaml](examples/ansible-vars.yaml) refer to [CONFIG-VARS.md](docs/CONFIG-VARS.md).
+Example variable definition files are provided in the ./examples folder.
+For more details on the supported variables refer to [CONFIG-VARS.md](docs/CONFIG-VARS.md).

 #### Sitedefault